EVERSE-ResearchSoftware/RSQKit/pages/rs_quality/fair.md

 this is sometimes needed for accessing and running our code remotely on servers and high-performance systems without a GUI provision, where time, memory and processing power are expensive or in high demand.

-Version control systems are typically provided as command line tools making them often only accessible from command line terminals to enter commands and access remote version control servers to backing up and sharing our work.
+Version control systems are typically provided as command line tools, making them often only accessible from command line terminals to enter commands and access remote version control servers to backing up and sharing our work.

 Finally, command line tools are interoperable software that use standard protocols for passing parameters, inputs and outputs via the command line terminal.